One Day Trip to Florence from Rome | The Ultimate Guide

 The facade of the Basilica of Santa Maria Novella in Florence, Italy, dazzles with its intricate designs and geometric patterns.
 On a one-day trip to Florence from Rome, enjoy people-watching amidst landscaped gardens under a clear blue sky.

-The Basilica of Santa Maria Novella is a convent that dates back to the 13th century, specifically the year 1279.
-Its mesmerizing façade is the oldest of all churches in Florence, as well as the ONLY original one standing.
+The Basilica of Santa Maria Novella is a hidden gem in Florence and a convent that dates back to the 13th century, specifically the year 1279.
+Its mesmerizing façade is the oldest of all the churches in Florence, as well as the ONLY original one left standing.

-Here you will see endless works of art – from stained glass windows to works of renowned artists like Giotto and Botticelli!
+Here you will see endless works of art – from stained glass windows to masterpieces from artists like Giotto and Botticelli!
 Furthermore, you will see large courtyards, chapels, the Grand Cloister, and so forth.

 Sunset at Piazzale Michelangelo